00 / Start Here

 For builders

-Map MCP, ChatGPT App, GitHub, webhooks, compute, and storage into Exchange.
+Map MCP, ChatGPT App, Bitcode Chat, GitHub, webhooks, compute, and storage into proof readback.

 The recorded walkthrough is being refreshed.
-Use the docs panels and the Bitcode Terminal while the next capture is published.
+Use the docs chapters and the Packs activity ledger while the next capture is published.

 First-time path